sclevine/packfile/docs/notes.md

 a layer with no require or require has code 100 does not require a layer, but may provide it

-a layer with a missing version is always considered a mismatch
+a layer with a missing version is not rebuilt (unless the code changes)

 $MD accessible during require/provide.test/provide